AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 <hr>

 **Note**: Many of the above demos won't work in an older browser--when experimenting, it's a good idea to use a modern browser like Firefox, Chrome, Edge, or Opera to run your code in.
-You will need to consider [cross browser testing]() in more detail when you get closer to delivering production code (i.e. real code that real customers will use).
+You will need to consider [cross browser testing](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing) in more detail when you get closer to delivering production code (i.e. real code that real customers will use).

 <hr>

 **Third party APIs** are not built into the browser, by default, and you generally have to grab their code and information from somewhere on the Web.
 For example:

-* The [Twitter API]() allows you to do things like displaying your latest tweets on your website.
+* The [Twitter API](https://developer.twitter.com/en/docs) allows you to do things like displaying your latest tweets on your website.
-* The [Google Maps API]() and [OpenStreetMap API]() allows you to embed custom maps into your website, and other such functionality.
+* The [Google Maps API](https://developers.google.com/maps/) and [OpenStreetMap API](https://wiki.openstreetmap.org/wiki/API) allows you to embed custom maps into your website, and other such functionality.

 <hr>

 **Note**: These APIs are advanced, and we'll not be covering any of these in this module.
-You can find out much more about these in the [Client-side web APIs module](). <!-- your "Client-side_Web_APIs" folder -->
+You can find out much more about these in the [Client-side web APIs module](). <!-- your "Client-side_Web_APIs" folder (when created) -->

 <hr>